 Available since: replication-manager v3.1.24

-Enterprise advisory plugins are built-in — they are compiled into the repman binary and run on every instance without requiring external binaries.
-They match the running database and tool versions against a curated advisory database to surface known CVEs, replication bugs, and crash/performance issues.
+Enterprise plugins are built-in — compiled into the repman binary and running on every instance.
+Some plugins surface known CVEs, replication bugs, and crash/performance issues by matching the running database and tool versions against a curated advisory database.
+Others keep the database and proxy configuration compliance up to date.

 The advisory database is assembled daily by the Signal18 back office from: